eclipse-apoapsis/ort-server/website/docs/guides/development-helm-chart.md

 ### Mount initialization directory

-Finally, mount the directory containing Keycloak initialization script and realms for importing:
+Finally, mount the directory containing the Keycloak initialization script and realms for importing:

 ```shell
 minikube mount scripts/docker/keycloak:/docker-entrypoint-initdb.d &
 minikube mount scripts/docker/keycloak:/opt/bitnami/keycloak/data/import &
 ```

-if you are enabled rabbitmq, you have to mount the directory containing secrets files for orchestrator:
+if you are enabled rabbitmq, you have to mount the directory containing secret files for orchestrator:

 ```shell
 minikube mount scripts/compose:/data/orchestrator &